LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Experimental Results

 \subsection{Ablation Study}

-This section presents an ablation study to evaluate the contribution of the denoising module ($M_\text{Filter}$) and the effectiveness of our proposed training strategy in ConsRec.
-More experimental results are shown in Appendix~\ref{app:ablation2}.
+This section presents an ablation study to evaluate the contribution of the semantic shortcut extractor ($M_\text{Filter}$) and the effectiveness of our proposed training strategy in \method{}.

 Table~\ref{tab:ablation} shows the performance of several ablated versions of our model across four datasets.
-Comparing ConsRec (w/o $M_\text{Filter}$) with ConsRec (Zero-Shot), we observe a consistent improvement in recommendation performance across all datasets when a zero-shot $M_\text{Filter}$ is applied during inference.
-This highlights the inherent benefit of even an untrained denoising module in refining user-interacted items for recommendation.
-The impact of the denoising module becomes more evident when comparing ConsRec (Zero-Shot) with ConsRec (w/o $M_\text{Rec}$ Training).
-Training the $M_\text{Filter}$ module using our instruction-based method leads to a significant improvement, demonstrating the effectiveness of learning tailored item representations through denoising.
-Specifically, ConsRec (w/o $M_\text{Rec}$ Training) consistently outperforms ConsRec (w/o $M_\text{Filter}$), indicating that a well-trained filter is crucial for recommendation systems.
+Comparing \method{} (w/o $M_\text{Filter}$) with \method{} (Zero-Shot), we observe a consistent improvement in recommendation performance across all datasets when a zero-shot $M_\text{Filter}$ is applied during inference.
+This highlights the inherent benefit of even an untrained semantic shortcut extractor in refining user-interacted items for recommendation.
+The impact of the semantic shortcut extractor becomes more evident when comparing \method{} (Zero-Shot) with \method{} (w/o $M_\text{Rec}$ Training).
+Training the $M_\text{Filter}$ module with our instruction-based approach results in significant performance gains, demonstrating the value of learning tailored item representations for extracting semantic shortcuts.
+In particular, \method{} (w/o $M_\text{Rec}$ Training) consistently outperforms \method{} (w/o $M_\text{Filter}$), highlighting that an effective semantic shortcut extractor is essential for improved recommendation accuracy.

-Furthermore, the full ConsRec model, which trains the recommendation module $M_\text{Rec}$ on the retained interactions, achieves the best performance across all datasets, with an average improvement of over 12\% compared to ConsRec (Zero-Shot).
+Furthermore, the full \method{} model, which trains the recommendation module $M_\text{Rec}$ on the retained interactions, achieves the best performance across all datasets, with an average improvement of over 12\% compared to \method{} (Zero-Shot).
 This substantial gain underscores the importance of aligning the recommendation module with the retained data, enabling it to better capture user preferences and behaviors from the refined interaction history.
-The consistent statistically significant improvements of ConsRec over both ConsRec (w/o $M_\text{Filter}$) and ConsRec (Zero-Shot) further validate the effectiveness of our complete model.
+The consistent statistically significant improvements of \method{} over both \method{} (w/o $M_\text{Filter}$) and \method{} (Zero-Shot) further validate the effectiveness of our complete model.

+To evaluate the effectiveness of the $M_\text{Filter}$ module in \method{}, we compare it with two alternatives: a vanilla T5 $M_\text{Filter}$ initialized from T5-base without task-specific training, and a TASTE $M_\text{Filter}$ (trained on recommendation data).